xixifish/movie-recommender/notes/progress.md

   a = 1.00, W_LIKED: b = 0.75, W_SAVED: s = 0.60, W_DISLIKED: c = 0.15, stored
   as -0.15 and added.
 Recorded in finding 13, 15 Sep 2026.
 Whether they are the right numbers is still open, and needs people.
 See Q3.
-- _Does the query fade?_ No. `W_QUERY = 1.0`, and the query keeps full weight until a new search replaces it.
-Decided 14 Sep.
-Marks are averaged, so more marks never outgrow it.
-See finding 13.
+- _Does the query fade?_ No, and nothing carries into the next search either.
+  Decided 14 Sep that marks would carry across searches.
+Reversed 21 Sep.
+See finding 16 for the evidence: searching "really scary" after saving inspirational films returned _The Notebook_ and _The Blind Side_.
 - _Should names be in vectors at all?_ The titles of the movies are not included in the vector, but the cast and crew's names are used.
 See finding 9 and `docs/02-method.md` step 5.

 ---

 ## Next

-1. **Shrink the vectors.** 53MB now, about 4.5MB after PCA to 128 dims and int8.
-   Everything else waits on this, because 53MB is a minute of blank screen on a normal connection.
-It is a real experiment, not plumbing: squeezing 384 numbers into 128 loses information, and the question is how much.

-   The cheap way to measure it: run the 17 queries before and after and compare the top 10 lists.
-If the same films come back in the same order, nothing was lost and there is no need to hand score 170 items again.

-   The trap, from finding 5 in `docs/03-findings.md`: the same transform must reach the query.
-The server has to load the same matrix the export used, or the scores still look fine and mean nothing.

-2. **Build the default film list.** Q6 decided it: films unlike each other, not the most voted.
-The rules are worked out but not confirmed:
-   - Two vote floors, 3000 for older films and 1500 for films since 2020
-   - Rating at least 7.0
-   - At most one film per director, caps per genre and per decade, and a quota of recent films.
-   - Then greedy "pick the film least like everything chosen so far".
-   - Build 250, so five screens of 50 can page through it with no repeats.

-3. **Deploy.** Three parts.
-The app is static files, so Netlify or Vercel, five minutes.
-The server is harder: it holds a 90MB model, free tiers sleep, and waking up means reloading the model, so the first search after a quiet spell could take ten seconds.
-Decide whether to pay to keep it warm or show something honest while it wakes.
-And `localhost:8000` becomes an environment variable.

-4. **Before it is public.** TMDB's terms require their logo and a credit line.
-   `assets/tmdb_logo.svg` is already there, waiting for a footer.
+Items 1 to 4, shrinking the vectors, the default list, deploying, and the TMDB credit, were all done on 21 September.
+See findings 14, 15 and 16.

-5. **Test the tap loop with 5 to 10 people.** Tests whether the four tap numbers are right.
+1. **Test the tap loop with 5 to 10 people.** Tests whether the four tap numbers are right.
 Q3 says how to measure it.
 Do it on the live site.

-6. **Send the saved list to an email.** The last thing in `docs/01-introduction.md` that has never been built.
+2. **Send the saved list to an email.** The last thing in `docs/01-introduction.md` that has never been built.
 Needs the server, an email service, and a form for the address.
 The button and the icon are in;
    `sendEmail` is empty.

-7. **The LLM filter layer.** Finding 5 needs two conditions held at once, and nothing else in the design can do that.
+3. **The LLM filter layer.** Finding 5 needs two conditions held at once, and nothing else in the design can do that.

-8. **A mobile version.** Two different jobs.
+4. **A mobile version.** Two different jobs.
 The layout half is one media query: less padding, the section row stacking, the `min-width` removed.

    The controls half is a design question, and it is the hard part.
 Without hover there is no way to mark a film.

-9. **A confidence floor on `director` and `genres`**, after adding more name queries.
+5. **A confidence floor on `director` and `genres`**, after adding more name queries.
 Least urgent, now that the ceiling is in.

-10. Consider adding TV shows to the catalogue
+6. Consider adding TV shows to the catalogue

 **Baseline: 128/170 (75%), run 2026-08-31-1256.** Every change from now on gets measured against that.